f5devcentral/f5xc-emea-workshop/docs/class6/module1/lab7/lab7.rst

 * You want to block or allow a specific structure
 * You’re defending against known attack templates

-For example we want to ensure that the response will not contain any internal private IPs of our company.
+For example, we want to ensure that the response does not contain any internal private IPs from our company.

 1. In the main left tab go to **Scanners** ⇒ **Build a custom scanner** ⇒ **Regex scanner**